kaleidos-ventures/taiga/javascript/docs/workflows/storybook/storybook.workflow.md

 # Storybook workflow

-Create the story file next to the componente in `javascript/libs/ui/src/lib/` like `MyComponent.stories.ts`.
+Create the story file next to the componente in `javascript/libs/ui/src/lib/` like `mycomponent.stories.ts`.

 Config the story with the helper function.